KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines - Opposite of above using head command 6-third_line = Displays the third line of the file iacta 7-file - Creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) and enters the text 'Best School'
+5-firstlines - Opposite of above using head command 6-third_line = Displays the third line of the file iacta 7-file - Creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) and enters the text 'Best School' 8-cwd_state - Writes the output of ls -la into ls_cwd_content and overwrites it if it exists